mnentwig/STDFoo/README.md

 ### Notes:
 - Scaling modifiers are not applied.
 The output data is bitwise identical to the original file contents.
 Expect SI units e.g. Amperes instead of Milliamperes (see "units.txt")
 - NaN is used for missing data (skipped tests)
 - The testcase generator requires freestdf-libstdf.
+A small testcase is provided on git, structurally identical to the fullsize testcase
 - Endianness conversion is not implemented, if prepared for (reverse byte order in "decode()")